benji/moral-trends/README.md

 The graphs show the portion of "Morally acceptable" (green), "Morally wrong" (red) and "Depends" (grey).

-The "No opinion" has been removed and is not represented in the graphs.
+The "No opinion" and "Depends" statistics have been merged into "Other" on the graphs.

 ### Results